-Port Basic Settings - Edit port
+Port Basic Settings page

 Port The selected Port to be configured, it can be either Gigabit Ethernet port or SFP port.
-Port Type Displays the Port Type (Copper or SFP+).
 Description It is used to configure the information description of this interface, which can be a description of usage, etc., with a maximum of 128 characters, and the characters limited to input are numbers 0-9, letters az / AZ and special characters.
 Port Enable Set whether to enable the interface. it is enabled by default.
 Speed Set the rate of the interface, the options are {Auto, 10Mbps, 100Mbps, 1000Mbps}.
 The default is auto-negotiation.
 Note: When set to Auto, the rate of the interface is automatically negotiated between the interface and the peer port.
-Only available for CERL Boots
+Duplex Mode Set the duplex mode of the interface.
+The GE ports options are { auto-negotiation, full-duplex, half-duplex}.
+The default is auto-negotiation.
+Note: Optical ports only support full-duplex mode. • Auto-negotiation: The duplex state of an interface is determined by the auto-negotiation between the interface and the peer port.
+Duplex: the interface send and receive data packets.